Low Water at Smith Mountain Lake: Expert Safety Advice

 Slip owners using Touchless Boat Covers may need to carefully position a step ladder to monitor cable winds as boats are lowered.
 Chain extensions can be added to help boats reach the water if there is sufficient depth to prevent the cradle from bottoming out.

-Turner adds: “Take care not to create slack in cable winds by grounding the cradle on the lake bottom.”
+Turner added: “Take care not to create slack in cable winds by grounding the cradle on the lake bottom.”

 Accessing floating docks also requires added caution.
 The top step to a floater may sit several feet below fixed dock level, turning the climb down — and back up again — into an acrobatic challenge that many people, particularly older adults, may find difficult.